getsentry/rfcs/text/XXXX-supergroups.md

 frequency of their ocurrence can be determined.
 However what makes an error "the same" as another error?
 Sentry has always run an algorithm to calculate the unique fingerprint of the error.
 Any further error with the same fingerprint is fed into the same group and tallied up.
-However no error is quite the same so the fingerprinting algorithm intentionally removed quite a bit of information or cleaned it up, to increase the chance of getting the same fingerprint.
+However no error is exactly the same so the fingerprinting algorithm intentionally removed quite a bit of information or cleaned it up, to increase the chance of getting the same fingerprint.